Flame Resistant

 Flame Resistant PPE examples

 The examples of flame resistant PPE below are items from Bulwark.
-While there are many other manufacturers of flame resistant PPE, Bulwark is arguably the most recognizable.
+While there are many other manufacturers of flame resistant PPE, Bulwark is the most recognizable.

 Coverall